-Loretta Doon is the chief executive officer of the California Society of CPAs and the California CPA Education Foundation.
+Loretta Doon is the former chief executive officer of the California Society of CPAs and the California CPA Education Foundation, retiring in 2019.
 She serves on the advisory board for the Center for Financial Reporting and Management at the Haas School of Business at UC Berkeley and is also on the board of the Accounting Career Awareness Program of Northern California, an organization supporting students interested in the accounting profession.
 She is a member of the Financial Women’s Association, American Woman’s Society of CPAs, American Institute of Certified Public Accountants and International Women’s Forum where she is on the board of IWF Northern California.

 Dan Kingsley is a founder and managing partner of SKS.
 Kingsley is an investor, developer and advisor of commercial real estate properties in the western United States.
 He was a vice president with Maguire Thomas Partners headquartered in Los Angeles, where he participated in the development of more than three million square feet of office space.
 He is a graduate of the University of Oregon and holds an MBA from The Wharton School of the University of Pennsylvania, as well as an MS in regional planning from the University of Pennsylvania.